ppb/ppb-mutant/README.md

 Demo
 ----

-A demo showing all emoji can be found by running `python -m ppb_mutant.download`.
+A demo showing all emoji can be found by running `python -m ppb_mutant.index`.

 `MutantSprite`